alexbinary/SQLite.swiftly/project.md

 We are not building a full featured system.

 We are not building an ultra flexible system.

+We are not building an abstract persistence layer where usage of a SQLite database is an implementation detail.

 ## How is it different from SQLite.swift